mino29/arch-i3/README.md

 ## 🖼️ Screenshots

 **My custom lightdm login screen**
-> Minimal login screen, I made this
+> Minimal login screen, I made this.
+Non of the actual art work is mine, you can check them out in the credits section.

 [Check it out here](https://github.com/mino29/ghostly-greeter)